-With over 300,000 blog entries on WordPress alone yesterday even I am amazed that by following the simple rules of linkbaiting I pulled it off as can be seen in the image below showing my blog and news.com.au carrying the same story one day apart.
+With over 300,000 blog entries on WordPress alone yesterday even I am amazed that by following the simple rules of linkbaiting I pulled it off.
+As can be seen in the image below, my blog and news.com.au are carrying the same story one day apart.

 Here’s how it unfolded.